 The installation program now has enough information to complete the installation.
-In a few seconds, you will be able to use the minimoog V.
+When the installation process is completed, please proceed to authorization step (Chapter 3).

-1.2 MAC OS X INSTALLATION
+2.2 MAC OS X INSTALLATION

 Insert the CD-ROM into the drive.
-Explore the contents of the CD-ROM, double click on the icon named "minimoog V Setup Mac".
+Explore the content of the CD-ROM, then double click on the icon named "Minimoog-V Setup Mac".